antonbarinov/QueueHolder/README.md

 - .hold() - hold queue.
 This function return Promise.
 - .release() - release our queue and let next job do some stuff.
 - .sleep(seconds = 1) - sleep for `seconds` seconds.
 This function return Promise.
+- .inQueue() - how much tasks in queue.